Alonso-del-Arte/chess/doc/GameRules.md

 The player may not ignore a threat to the king, though sometimes, a player, too engrossed with devising a line of attack for the opponent's king, may fail to notice their own king is in danger.
-For that reason, players sometimes announce a check by saying "check."
+For that reason, players sometimes announce a check by saying "check" (this is extremely rare in tournament play).

 Then the player with the endangered king understands that the only valid moves are moves that neutralize the threat.
 However, if there's no way under the rules